EnochT14/blog/content/posts/part2.md

  install traceroute with "sudo apt install traceroute"
 {{< /alert >}}

-To confirm there isnt an extra NAT layer, look for only 1 hop - If theres more than 1 hop then you cannot  set that IP for all your self-hosted services
+To confirm there isnt an extra NAT layer, look for only 1 hop - If theres more than 1 hop then you cannot set that IP for any your self-hosted services.

 ![traceroute](img/part2/terminal.png)